JakeCallcut/Programming-Notes/Python Notes.md

 ## Variables
-Python is what we call a "dynamic type" language, this means that we do not have to declare the data type when we create a variable.
+>Python is what we call a "dynamic type" language, this means that we do not have to declare the data type when we create a variable.

 	car = "ford"

 ### Concatenation
-to combine or concatenate strings and variables use this syntax:
+>to combine or concatenate strings and variables use this syntax:

 	print("I have a " + car)

-name = input ("whats your name")		#this will allow the user to input thier name
-	print("hello" + name + "!")

-age = input ("how old are you ?")			#this will allow the user to input thier age
-	print("oh, so you are" + age)

-FUNCTIONS

-len(variable)					#this will output the length of a variable str(variable)					#this will turn the variable into a string variable.upper()				#this turns every character to uppercase variable.lower()				#this turns every character to lowercase

-'''
+## Functions

+>functions are a huge part of Python and allow us to do a lot more things with our code.

+here are some of the most basic and useful ones:

+	len(variable)

+this will return the length of the variable in the brackets

+	str(variable)

+this will turn the variable into a string for example: the integer 67000 will become the string "67000"

+	variable.upper()

+this will turn the entire string uppercase for example:
+"Hello There" will become "HELLO THERE"

+	Variable.lower()

+this does the exact opposite, turning everything in the string to lower case.

+### Dot notation
 some functions use dot notation (variable.upper() for example) rather than putting the variable in the parentheses

 this is because dot notation can only be used on string variables
-'''

-DATE AND TIME
+## Date and Time

+	from datetime import datetime

+this line imports the function of date and time into the program.

+the current date and time can be printed using the following syntax:

+	print(datetime.now())

-from datetime import datetime			#this line imports the function for the current date and time print(datetime.now())		#this will output the current date and time in the form DD-MM-YYYY HH:MM:SS.SSSSSS
+>this will print the date and time in the form "YYYY-MM-DD HH:MM:SS"

 now.month			#this will only output the current month now.year 			#this will only output the current year